html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 "orientation": "portrait"
 {% endhighlight %}

-If on the otherhand you are building a puzzler or a game like X-Com then you will probably want the game to always be in the landscape orientation.
+If on the other-hand you are building a puzzler or a game like X-Com then you will probably want the game to always be in the landscape orientation.

 {% highlight javascript %}
 "display": "fullscreen",